emidiovaleretto/covid-19-webapp-ms2-project/README.md

 	* As a site creator we would like :

-	  * To provide safe and friendly site that anyone can gain and share information in order to tackle their everyday challenge at their workplace
+	  * To provide a safe and user-friendly website that anyone can obtain and share information about the new coronavirus pandemic in order to meet their daily challenges in their workplace.
-	  * To provide safe and friendly site that any people can gain and share information in order to tackle their everyday challenge at their workplace

 2. _Scope Plane_